HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/notes-on-declarative-binary.md

 and current node are always available when we're processing the next record.

+Building the tree of records is basically copying the structure of a metarecord (like a series) and treating that as describing a tree.
+By treating the original metarecord like a tree, we can copy that iteratively by doing an iterative preorder traversal.

 There's a few things I haven't accounted for:

 - Cooperation b/w custom record functions and meta-records.
 They work